janvanrijn/metalearning/2022ECMLPKDDtutorial.md

 Date: September 23rd, 2022 (morning)

+The tutorial will mostly be given live, in person (but it will be streamed for online participants).
+A very small part of the tutorial can be pre-recorded.

 ### Abstract

 Machine Learning models exceed human performance in many benchmarks in areas such as image recognition and natural language processing.
 In order to achieve exceptional performance, several conditions need to be met.
 For example, a good model type needs to be chosen, the hyperparameters need to be set appropriately, and there needs to be sufficient data.
 As such, there is a dependence on a human expert controlling the learning process.
 Metalearning aims to support this human expert in these various learning tasks.